corda/corda-docs/content/en/docs/cenm/1.3/network-map.md

 ### Admin RPC Interface

-To enable the CENM CLI to send commands to the Network Map Service, you must enable the RPC API by defining a configuration block called `adminListener`.
+To enable the CENM Command-Line Interface (CLI) tool to send commands to the Network Map Service, you must enable the RPC API by defining a configuration block called `adminListener`.
 The configuration block `adminListener` is used to define the properties of this listener, such as the port it listens on as well as the retrying and logging behaviour.